Home Data Solidity Programming Essentials - Second Edition

 Hashing

-Hashing is the process of transforming any input data into fixed length random character data, and it is not possible to regenerate or identify the original data from the resultant string data.
-Hashes are also known as fingerprint of input data.
-It is next to impossible to derive input data based on its hash value.
-Hashing ensures that even a slight change in input data will completely change the output data, and no one can ascertain the change in the original data.
 Another important property of hashing is that no matter the size of input string data, the length of its output is always fixed.
-For example, using the SHA256 hashing algorithm and function with any length of input will always generate 256 bit output data.
-This can especially become useful when large amounts of data can be stored as 256 bit output data.
+For example, using the SHA-256 hashing algorithm and function with any length of input will always generate 256-bit output data.
+This can especially become useful when large amounts of data can be stored as 256-bit output data.
 Ethereum uses the hashing technique quite extensively.
 It hashes every transaction, hashes the hash of two transactions at a time, and ultimately generates a single root transaction hash for every transaction within a block.

 Another important property of hashing is that it is not mathematically feasible to identify two different input strings that will output the same hash.
-Similarly, it is not possible to computationally and mathematically find the input from the hash itself.
+Similarly, it is not possible to find the input computationally and mathematically from the hash itself.

+Ethereum uses Keccak256 as its hashing algorithm.
 The following screenshot shows an example of hashing.
-The input Ritesh Modi generates a hash, as shown in the following screenshot:
+The Ritesh Modi input generates a hash, as shown in the following screenshot:

 Digital signatures

 Earlier, we discussed cryptography using asymmetric keys.
-One of the important cases for using asymmetric keys is in the creation and verification of a digital signature.
+One of the important uses for asymmetric keys is in the creation and verification of a digital signature.
 Digital signatures are very similar to a signature done by an individual on a piece of paper.
 Similar to a paper signature, a digital signature helps in identifying an individual.
-It also helps in ensuring that messages are not tampered with in transit.
+It also helps in ensuring that messages are not tampered with while in transit.
 Let's understand digital signatures with the help of an example.

 Alice wants to send a message to Tom.
 How can Tom identify and ensure that the message has come from Alice only and that the message has not been changed or tampered with in transit?
 Instead of sending a raw message/transaction, Alice creates a hash of the entire payload and encrypts the hash with her private key.
 She appends the resultant digital signature to the hash and transmits it to Tom.
 When the transaction reaches Tom, he extracts the digital signature and decrypts it using Alice's public key to find the original hash.
 He also extracts the original hash from the rest of the message and compares both the hashes.
 If the hashes match, it means that it actually originated from Alice and that it has not been tampered with.